AMD RX 7900 XTX vs NVIDIA RTX 4090

 Pros

-- Superior AI, CUDA, and compute performance for content creation
+- Exceptional ray tracing and DLSS performance for future-proof gaming and content creation

 Cons

-- High power consumption (~450W) requires robust PSU
+- Very high power consumption (575W) requires robust PSU and cooling

 NVIDIA RTX 4090 wins